How to put on a dog harness: Step-by-step directions [with video]

 "The biggest issue that I'd worry about with a harness not being sized or fastened correctly would be the dog slipping out," says David Wright, a dog trainer and the owner of iWorkDogs.
-This is a more common problem than you might think.

 There are two main types of harnesses: step-in harnesses and overhead harnesses.
 Here are step-by-step instructions on how to put each type on your dog.